n. (fr. L homo human being)

 both before & after my trip to bali, i had the pleasure of meeting up with

 architect gale beth goldberg in santa barbara, who had traveled to bali as well & was in the process of writing her wonderful book, 'bamboo style'.

-as recently-retired resident manager/office choreographer for the past 14+ years of the
+retired from 14.5 years as resident manager/office choreographer of the

 white lotus yoga foundation, a yoga retreat center in santa barbara, california, i am now embarking on a more full-time focus of my bamboo work. in addition to my book of bamboo poems, i design & create a variety of functional objects of art for home & garden as well as bamboo jewelry. these items will soon be pictured & available to order.

 my work is available per the ordering instructions below & also thru’ etsy.com

 my intimate kinship with the aesthetics & spirituality of bamboo has evolved into a deep knowing

 that its essence is & always will be sweetly imbued

 in my bones, brain, mind, heart, spirit & soul.